Elizabeth Rubino

 M.A., RDT, LPC, LMHC

-Psychotherapist, Drama Therapist, Life Coach
+Psychotherapist, Drama Therapist, Consultant

 My deep belief is that healing takes place in relationships, both with the self and others.
 As your therapist, it is my hope that the journey we embark on together through your individual story, will offer you a solid foundation for healing, growth, and positive change.